 If a European qualified pharmacist presents you with an EPC for temporary service provision indicating that they are entitled to provide temporary and occasional services in the UK you must check that the individual is registered in Part 4 of the register.

-You can find a pdf of the names of EEA qualified pharmacists entered in Part 4 of the register.
+Download the list of the names of EEA qualified pharmacists entered in Part 4 of the register [xls 22 KB]

 If you cannot find the pharmacist’s name in Part 4 of the register please contact firstname.lastname@example.org before you employ the individual to provide temporary and occasional pharmacy services.